nellavio/nellavio/README.md

 ## :cloud: Backend

-Application is connected to NodeJS backend, which is also open source and available on my Github.
-You can run it on platforms like Heroku.com or Render.com
+The application is provided along with an associated Node.js backend, which is also open source and available on my GitHub.
+You can deploy it on platforms like Heroku or Render.

+The dashboard is designed to work as a standalone front-end application by default, so setting up the backend is entirely optional.

 [https://github.com/matt765/spireflow-backend](https://github.com/matt765/spireflow-backend)

-## :file_folder: Project Structure
+## :file_folder: Project structure

 ```shell
 ├── src